LVP Floors – Are They A Good Choice

 There is another option – a novel and very exciting product called LVP (luxury vinyl plank).
 LVP floor is affordable and durable alternative that mimics the look of real hardwood but is resistant to moisture and wear.
 It is made from vinyl but don’t mistake that for linoleum (as I admit I did at first.)
 It’s a hard material that withstands heavy foot traffic, scratches, and spills, but it has the beautiful look and warmth of hardwood.
 It is the ideal surface to put in a basement, kitchen, and even bathroom.
 Because it is waterproof, you could install it in a bathroom area as well.

-The LVP floor I chose
+The LVP floors I chose

 I chose the ProCore Pro LVP in Elizabeth Oak, available at Lowes.
 I wanted a warm medium to light tone floor to go with both the white and black wall paint color.
 The samples I received showed the wood tone and grain but I was still very anxious to see the floor laid on a large scale in the space.
 It did not only meet my expectations but highly exceeded them.
 This is probably the most realistic looking LVP floor I’ve ever seen.
 And I’m not just saying that because I picked it.
 I was nervous about a clear pattern being visible in the layout so I took my time to make sure the planks were mixed as I was laying them down.
 Which leads me to my next point …